Stop Arming Teachers

 What does it solve?

-Having access to a gun in the classroom increases the likelihood that a student will access a gun and that someone will be shot outside of an active shooter incident.
+Having guns in the classroom increases the likelihood that a student will access a gun and that someone will be shot outside of an active shooter incident.
 Schools are places for books and backpacks, not weapons.
 Instead, we need proven solutions that are backed by data, and that intervene before violence occurs.

 Which states don’t allow teachers or the general public to carry guns in K–12 schools?

-The states shaded in blue do not allow teachers or the general public to carry guns in K–12 schools.
+The states in white allow teachers or the general public to carry guns in K–12 schools, and those shaded in blue do not allow them to do so.

 No Guns in K-12 Schools